stackhpc/ansible-slurm-appliance/docs/monitoring-and-logging.md

 ## Customising variables

 You should only customise the variables in `environments/common` if you are working on a feature that you intend to contribute back.
 Instead you should override the variables in the environment relevant to your deployment.
 This is possible since inventories later in the inheritance chain have greater precedence.
 Please see [README.md](../README.md#environments) for a more detailed explanation.
 This notice exists to avoid the need to need to keep repeating this point in the following sections.
 Where it is noted that you should customise a variable, it is implied that this change should be made to your own environment e.g `environments/production` in preference to `environments/common`, even when this is not explicitly stated.

 ## filebeat

 This section details the configuration of filebeat.

-### Defaults
+### filebeat defaults

 Filebeat is configured by the internal `filebeat` role which can be found here: